tttor/ctrl-foundation/method/model-based/planning/onoff_gelly_2007.md

 * combine
   * the general knowledge accumulated by an offline reinforcement learning algorithm, with
   * the local knowledge found online by sample-based search.
-* UCT-RAVE, which forms a rapid action value estimate for action a in state s, and combines this online knowledge into UCT.
+* UCT-RAVE forms a rapid action value estimate for action a in state s, and combines this online knowledge into UCT.
   * average the returns of all episodes in which a is selected at any subsequent time.
     (Normally, Monte-Carlo methods estimate the value by averaging the return of all episodes in which a is selected immediately.)